fravic/kanji-krush/README.md

 Apollo GraphQL Server + Next.js Project
 ---------------------------------------

-Frotend (React) is served through Next.js (/fe) and backend is served through ApolloServer (/be).
+This is a stack that I've been using for my web side projects.
+It's a single TypeScript Express app that serves both the React frontend and GraphQL backend.

+Frontend:
+- Next.js
+- React
+- Apollo Client
+- SCSS

+Backend:
+- Postgres
+- TypeORM
+- Apollo Server

+**Getting Started:**

-To start, copy the `.env.example` file into `.env` for development mode, and `.env.prod` for prod mode.
+1. Copy the `.env.example` file into `.env` for development mode, and `.env.prod` for prod mode.
+2. ```yarn install```
+3. Run dev server

 **Build:**